 My final day of riding would be the hardest.
 I was saving the best until last-the two climbs of Port de Tudons and Benifallim.
 There are three roads up Tudons and there was only one route that I had never tried before so I wanted to tackle it, climbing from Relleu and past the local safari park (where I spotted some tigers) to reach the summit.
 The descent was also new for me as I rode down via Penaguila before turning right at the bottom to start the second ascent of Benifallim from the village of the same name.
 The climb is fairly short but there are some tough switchbacks which offer a stunning view towards the Sierra Mariola National Park.
 After celebrating reaching the top I descended back to sea level for my reward of Churros y Chocolate in the chocolate producing town of Villajoyosa-the perfect end to my week long training holiday.

 Yet again it was a fantastic cycling break covering 531km and I look forward to seeing the Ciclo Costa Blanca team for more rides in 2016!

 Hire RIDLEY ultegra equipped full carbon road bikes Delivered to your hotel or apartment in Alicante Villajoyosa Benidorm Albir Altea Calpe & Denia.
 Upgrade wheels from Pro-lite, Spada & Powertap.
 Garmin touring plus Gps!!read_more

-Costa Blanca Cycling breaks with quality 3 & 4 star hotels Chose from Alicante Albir Altea Calpe & Denia.
+Costa Blanca Cycling breaks with quality accommodation in Albir Benidorm & Calpe.
 Guided & self guided options.
 Full Carbon Ridley Fenix ultegra compact bike hire, airport transfers included!!read_more